Msr-Nayeem/webTechProject/README.md

 # webTechProject
-this repository for course Web technology. section B
+this repository for course Web technology section B